 6 Ways to Simplify Housecleaning for the Mom Who Hates Cleaning

-If you’re a mom, then you’ve probably had this fantasy more than once in your motherhood: a clean house, preferably not by you and in its entirety.
+If you’re a mom, then you’ve probably had this fantasy more than once in your motherhood: a clean house, preferably not cleaned by you and in its entirety.

 I admit I’m not naturally a cleaner.
 I enjoy cleanliness, but I don’t enjoy cleaning.
 I’m not a neat freak, but I married one and that means it took many years and several discussions with my very organized husband about my bad habit of leaving my shoes all about the house.

 When I approached him with the idea of minimalism a couple of years ago, he was equally thrilled and skeptical.
 I rattled off how we would declutter and minimize; simplify and prioritize; create space and live intentionally.
 I could read the conflicted emotions of organizational bliss and confusion on his face.